bbcawodu/nav-online-backend/documentation/presence_health/HTTP_server_API/browsing_intent_snapshot_HTTP_REST_endpoint_README.md

             - Must be an ascii string that has all non-ascii characters url encoded

     - "Secondary" parameters - Any number of these parameters can be added to a request query string.
-        - "min_keyword_clicks" corresponds to the minimum value for the 'keyword'_clicks column of the presence_browsing_session_data table where 'keyword' is the corresponding intent keyword.
+        - "min_keyword_clicks" corresponds to the minimum value for the 'keyword'_clicks column of the consumer_browsing_intent_snapshot table where 'keyword' is the corresponding intent keyword.
             - Must be an integer.
-        - "min_'keyword'_hover_time" corresponds to the minimum value for the 'keyword'_hover_time column of the presence_browsing_session_data table where 'keyword' is the corresponding intent keyword.
+        - "min_'keyword'_hover_time" corresponds to the minimum value for the 'keyword'_hover_time column of the consumer_browsing_intent_snapshot table where 'keyword' is the corresponding intent keyword.
             - Must be a float.
         - "min_date" - Minimum date for the date_created column of the consumer_browsing_intent_snapshot table
             - Must be given in "YYYY-MM-DD" format
         - "max_date" - Maximum date for the date_created column of the consumer_browsing_intent_snapshot table
             - Must be given in "YYYY-MM-DD" format

-- The response will be a JSON document with the following format:
+- The response body will be JSON formatted text with the following format:
     ```
     {
         "Data": [